Karin Månsdotter: Queen

-Eric XIV married Karin morganatically in 1567, and officially in 1568, when she was ennobled and crowned queen under the name Katarina Magnusdotter (a formal version of her name).
+Erik XIV married Karin morganatically in 1567, and officially in 1568, when she was ennobled and crowned queen under the name Katarina Magnusdotter (a formal version of her name).
 The first, secret wedding ceremony, was performed by Archbishop Laurentius Petri on 29 December 1567.
-During this period, Eric was periodically affected by his mental problems, and a regency ruled in his stead.
-The marriage, Eric's mental problems and Karin's elevation caused rumours.
-In a letter to Eric's sister Sophia, it was reported that "The lunacy which dominates him is a consequence of his deeds.
+During this period, Erik was periodically affected by his mental problems, and a regency ruled in his stead.
+The marriage, Erik's mental problems and Karin's elevation caused rumours.
+In a letter to Erik's sister Sophia, it was reported that "The lunacy which dominates him is a consequence of his deeds.
 He was somewhat unstable even before, and now he is completely so, guided by his wife", implying that Karin used witchcraft.
-The wife of Eric's advisor Jöran Persson, Anna Andersdotter, a close friend of Karin, was accused of having spread the rumours and sentenced for slander, but was pardoned on request by Karin herself.
-The regency arrested many of Eric's advisors, and Karin intervened for many of them.
-When Eric recovered and the regency was disbanded, Karin intervened in making peace between Eric and his brother, Duke John.
+The wife of Jöran Persson, Anna Andersdotter, a close friend of Karin, was accused of having spread the rumours and sentenced for slander, but was pardoned at the request of Karin herself.
+The regency arrested many of Erik's advisors, and Karin intervened for many of them.
+When Erik recovered and the regency was ended, Karin intervened to make peace between Erik and his brother, Duke John.

 On 10 February 1568, Karin was ennobled and given the official seal of a queen.
-In a letter to her sisters-in-law, the princesses Sophia and Elisabeth, it is noted that she had erased the first draft, which formally called them "Dear sisters", and that she did not call herself "Queen", but "Chosen Queen", which has been interpreted to the fact that she knew that her position was not fully accepted within the aristocracy.
-Eric is reported to have plans to have his brothers and other enemies killed before the wedding, but they were to have been warned of these plans by Karin Månsdotter through queen dowager Catherine Stenbock.
-It was later noted that these people did not attend the wedding.
+In a letter to her sisters-in-law, the princesses Sophia and Elisabeth, she erased the first draft, which formally called them "Dear sisters", and she did not call herself "Queen", but "Chosen Queen", which has been interpreted as meaning that she knew that her position was not fully accepted within the aristocracy.
+Erik is reported to have plans to have his brothers and other enemies killed before the wedding, but they were warned of these plans by Karin Månsdotter through the dowager queen Catherine Stenbock.
+These people did not attend the wedding.